Faith — What Is It and Where Does It Come From? —

 This is the natural conclusion of the reformed view of election.
 If man is saved by God's sovereign choice, then he

-is also kept secure by God's choice as well.
-Since God initiates the processes, He will therefore finish it, completing His holy
+is also kept secure by God's sovereign choice.
+Since God initiates the processes, He will therefore finish it, completing His

-work of redemption.
-In other words, "we can not loose our salvation by the things we do, because we do not gain our
+holy work of redemption.
+In other words, "we can not loose our salvation by the things we do, because we do not gain

 The Secular Humanistic Agenda and the Modern Church